stella-systems/stellanow-sdk-python/README.md

 ```

 > **Memory Usage:** For messages containing only metadata and S3 links (no embedded images), expect ~3 KB per message.
 A 100,000-message queue uses approximately 300 MB of memory.
 An unlimited queue will grow without bound and can exhaust system memory.
+>
+> **⚠️ Important:** In-memory queues lose all unsent messages if the application terminates unexpectedly.
+For production systems requiring message durability, implement a persistent queue strategy.

 ## Sample Application
 Here is a simple application that uses StellaNowSDK to send user details messages to the Stella Now platform.